cutelyst/simple-mail/README.md

-SMTP Client for Qt (C++) - Version 1.1
+SMTP library for Qt (C++) - Version 0.1
 =============================================

-The SmtpClient for Qt is small library writen for Qt 4 (C++ version) that allows application to send complex emails (plain text, html, attachments, inline files, etc.) using the Simple Mail Transfer Protocol (SMTP).
+The SimpleMail is small library writen for Qt 5 (C++11 version) that allows application to send complex emails (plain text, html, attachments, inline files, etc.) using the Simple Mail Transfer Protocol (SMTP).

 ##New in version 1.1: